 A bamboo whisk of light and air

-Takayama Chasen are tea whisks produced in Takayama Town, Ikoma City, Nara Prefecture; each one is completely handmade and contributes to taking a phenomenal 90% share of the Japanese tea whisk market.
-A tea whisk, made of bamboo, is one of the tea ceremony utensils, and used for frothing tea.
-A bamboo tube measuring about 10 cm is cut and about 6 or 7 cm is finely split and bound with thread.
-Since first starting to be made in the middle of the Muromachi period (1336-1573), more than 60 types of tea whisks are now crafted, and depending on the purpose or school of tea ceremony, the whisk shape, bamboo type, and thread color will differ.
+Takayama Tea Whisks, called Takayama Chasen in Japanese, are tea whisks produced in Takayama Town, Ikoma City, Nara Prefecture.
+Each tea whisk is completely made by hand and they have a top class share in the total Japanese tea whisk market.
+The tea whisk, made of bamboo, is one of the tea ceremony utensils, and is used for making tea.
+The end of a 10 centimeter long bamboo tube is finely split and is bound with thread.
+Tea whisk production started in the middle of the Muromachi period (1336-1573), and now more than 60 types of tea whisks are made.
+The shape of the whisk, type of bamboo, and the color of the thread differs depending on the purpose and the school of tea ceremony.
 Tea whisks are also used for other purposes than making matcha, the classic powdered green tea.
-Well-known examples are buku-buku cha (frothy tea) in Okinawa and bote-bote cha (soup-like tea) in Matsue, and for these teas, somewhat larger whisks are used.
+Well-known examples are buku-buku cha, which is a frothy tea in Okinawa, and bote-bote cha, which is a soup-like tea in Matsue, and for these teas, somewhat larger whisks are used.

 General Production Process